walshbr/data-for-the-rest-of-us/pages/week-3-description.md

 ## Homework

 * Select a cultural interest (film, books, music) of yours and manually create a dataset from it.
 You should have at least 10 objects in your dataset with five metadata categories each.
-Be detailed!
-Bonus points for using an established metadata standard.
+Be detailed and use Dublin Core as your metadata standard.
 Submit Friday by 9:00 AM.